 10. Use Cleanup Function

 Many people are working in email-intensive workplaces.
 It’s common to have thousands of emails every month.
 It will be time consuming and unproductive to search among these huge number of emails.
-You can With just a few clicks, it’s possible to reduce the amount of email that you need to manage each day.
+This Outlook tips help you to clean up inbox and reduce the amount of email that you need to manage each day.

 - Go to “File” menu and click on “Cleanup Tools” button.